-In 2019 I travelled to Málaga, Spain.
-Prior to my departure I had already taken a year of Spanish lessons at Fontys University of Applied Sciences in the Netherlands, where I study International Business and Languages.
-Spanish is a mandatory course for this study program.
+In 2019 I went to Málaga in Spain.
+Before that I already had one year of Spanish lessons at the university of applied sciences Fontys, in The Netherlands, where I study International Business and Languages.
+Spanish is a mandatory course for my study.

-Fontys University has an agreement with a language school in Málaga.
-This was a great school and I had my own single room on campus.
-All meals were provided in the campus restaurant, the school also provided cooking lessons on campus and we took part in all kinds of activities.
-There was a pool on campus and we often went to the beach and had excursions in the weekend to Andalucía.
+My university has an agreement with a language school in Málaga.
+It is a great school and I had my own apartment.
+I made my own meals, but I could also take meals in the restaurant on campus.
+We had cooking lessons at the school and we did all kinds of activities.
+There was a pool on campus and we went very often to the beach and had excursions in the weekend to Andalucía.

-I attended the language school in Málaga for two months and I had 26 hours of classes per week (20 hours of grammar and spelling lessons and 6 hours of conversation lessons).
-My knowledge of the Spanish language rapidly improved in Málaga and was able to speak quite fluently.
+I went for two months to the language school in Málaga and I took 26 hours of classes per week (20 grammar and spelling lessons and 6 hours conversation lessons).
+When I went to Málaga I improved my knowledge of the Spanish language rapidly and I started to speak quite fluently.
 After two months I ended up with more or less a B2 level of fluency.

-Afterwards, as part of the study program at Fontys university, I completed a 4-month internship in Málaga.
+After that, as part of the study program of my university, I did a 2,5 months internship in Málaga.
 My Spanish was good enough to take up important tasks.
-After a couple of weeks, I could take calls and send out mailings and at the end of my internship I took care of all correspondence without guidance.
-In the last month of my internship I also helped organize an event with Spanish teachers, successfully guiding the group throughout and I was responsible for many organizational tasks.
+After a couple of weeks I could do calls and mailings for the company and at the end of my internship I could do all correspondence without guidance.
+The last month of my internship I also helped organize an event with a Spanish speaking group.
+I could guide the group on my own and I could do many organizational tasks.

-Upon my return to the Netherlands, I pursued a minor program in Spanish at Fontys.
-Nowadays I use my knowledge of Spanish on a regular basis at the electronics shop I work at in Eindhoven.
-Many expats come in to buy electronics and I speak Spanish with some of them.
-I even could help an Italian client, because we could understand each other in Italian/Spanish.
+Nowadays I use my Spanish knowledge on a regular basis at the electronics shop in Eindhoven, where I have a job.
+Many expats buy electronics and I speak Spanish with some of them.
+I even could help an Italian client, because we could understand each other in Italian-Spanish.
 At this moment I just have finalized my graduation thesis.
-I hope to receive my bachelor’s diploma from Fontys University of Applied Sciences in July 2020.
+I hope to get my bachelor’s diploma at Fontys University of Applied Sciences in July 2020.

 I made a list of pros and cons.
 That’s when I knew I had to go to California.